Sandy Goncalves, M.S., Laboratory Manager

-Dr. Sebai enjoys producing and editing movies in his leisure time.
-One of his produced movies was featured on the online homepage of King Faisal Specialist Hospital & Research Centre, the number one leading hospital in the Middle East region.
+In his leisure time, Dr. Sebai enjoys producing and editing movies.
+One of his produced movies was featured on the online homepage of King Faisal Specialist Hospital & Research Centre, the leading hospital in the Middle East region.

 Amika Kamath, Undergraduate Research Trainee, 2017